An easy, no-fuss dessert, this Hasselback Pears recipe is sure to impress. Serve with vanilla ice cream! Gluten-free, vegan, and refined sugar-free.

 - When the pears are done baking, remove from oven and adjust heat to 425 degrees Fahrenheit.
 Carefully separate the slices with a fork and then distribute streusel on top and in-between slices.

-- Return pears to oven and bake for about 15 more minutes.
+- Return pears to oven, tent with foil, and bake for about 15 more minutes.

 - Allow pears to cool for a few minutes before serving.
 Serve with vanilla ice cream of choice or coconut whipped cream.